 • Participation is free, ex Adelaide.

-• Each trek will cater for up to 12 serving and ex-service volunteers identified as individuals who will benefit from the experience.
+• Each trek will cater for up to 15 participants identified as individuals who will benefit from the experience.

-• The program will be delivered by veterans who have faced and overcome the issues which confront younger veterans.
-Civilian expertise will also be utilised.
+• The program will be delivered by service veterans who have faced and overcome the issues which confront others.
+Civilian expertise will be utilised.

 Trojan’s Trek will provide the setting and conditions under which participants will experience a lasting positive shift in personal values and interpersonal relationships designed to improve their lifestyle and community involvement.